Type Of Indian Jewellery

 During the marriage ceremony wearing ivory, bangles are a must for the bride in some regions of the country.
 For example, in Rajasthan also, ivory bangles form a part of bridal jewelry.
 Other than bangles, an ivory pendant that is attached to a necklace or earring is quite popular in India.

 Jadau Jewellery forms one of the major examples of high skilled craftsmanship that was brought into India by Mughals.
 Historically speaking, the tradition of Jadau work has been in practice in the states of Rajasthan and Gujarat since the Mughal era.

-During Mughal period, the art of Kundan work reached Rajasthan from Delhi.
-Later on, craftsmen from the different part of the country migrated to the place and made Rajasthan a hub of Kundankari.
+During the Mughal period, the art of Kundan’s work reached Rajasthan from Delhi.
+Later on, craftsmen from different parts of the country migrated to the place and made Rajasthan a hub of Kundankari.
 Rulers and feudal lords gave patronage to the art and it developed into perfection.

-Today, Kundankari is known the world over, with Rajasthan serving as its epicenter.
+Today, Kundankari has known the world over, with Rajasthan serving as its epicenter.
 Kundankari is basically done on gold and silver jewelry.
-The beauty of Kundan work lies in the precise setting of stones into kundan and the overall look of the ornament.
+The beauty of Kundan’s work lies in the precise setting of stones into kundan and the overall look of the ornament.

 Lac jewelry, also known as lacquer jewelry, originated in Rajasthan and has gained considerable popularity in India today.
 Lac jewelry is available in versatile designs, which add to its beauty.
 Among the various items in lac jewelry, the bangles need a special mention.

 Bangles made of Lac are of bright color and glass work done on them makes them more attractive.
 Rajasthani people believe that lac bangles bring good omen to those who wear them.
 They are very popular in Rajasthan and lately are being made in other parts of the country too.